LEGACY GIFT OPTIONS

 Retirement Funds

-Donating your RRSP or RRIF to the Heart Institute Foundation is a smart and effective way to offset estate taxes and probate fees.
+Donating your RRSP or RRIF to the Heart Institute Foundation can help estate taxes and probate fees.

 Charitable Remainder Trusts